Back to blog

 Cloud data residency Private cloud residency On-premises residency

-Piwik PRO selected data center: Germany, the Netherlands, Sweden, the US or Hong Kong selected data center: one of 60+ Azure and AWS regions or Elastx servers in Sweden Depends on your location
+Piwik PRO selected data center: Germany, the Netherlands, Sweden, France, the US or Hong Kong selected data center: one of 60+ Azure regions, and European-owned Orange Cloud and Elastx selected data center: one of 60+ Azure regions, and European-owned Orange Cloud and Elastx

 Simple Analytics Netherlands